yanghenryliu/yanghenryliu.github.io/_pages/cv.md

   * Guided students in producing oral presentations and posters at the conclusion of the summer program.
   * Mentored a total of one early college student, six undergraduate students, and one graduate student.

-* Graduate Research Assistant in Human-Centered AI (HCAI) Lab (May.
-2020 - May.
-2024)
+* Graduate Research Assistant in Human-Centered AI (HCAI) Lab (May 2020 - May 2024)
   * Research areas: Natural Language Processing (NLP), AI & ML, Social Media Mining, Public Health Surveillance, and Quantum Computing.
   * Extracted information from unstructured data, identifying patterns, trends, and relationships within datasets.
   * Assisted lab colleagues and junior researchers in understanding and implementing research techniques and tools.
   * Supported faculty members in preparing grant applications and research proposals by contributing to the technical aspects and project descriptions.

-* Research Assistant in Secure and Usable Social Media & Networks (SUSMaN) Lab (May.
-2017 - May.
-2020)
+* Research Assistant in Secure and Usable Social Media & Networks (SUSMaN) Lab (May 2017 - May 2020)
-  * Research area: Machine Learning, Data Mining, Internet of Things (IoT)
+  * Research Area: Machine Learning, Data Mining, Internet of Things (IoT)

 Skills